 A SHORT DOCUMENTARY

 Animal Calling is a short documentary following a recently-graduated, young veterinarian as she enjoys a rare, relaxing morning in her serene country home.
-As she reflects on the mental health issues currently impacting the field of veterinary medicine, we're intermittently transported to her place of work and shown the emotional and psychological challenges faced by those working in animal care.
+As she reflects on the mental health issues currently impacting the field of veterinary medicine, we're intermittently transported to her place of work and shown the emotional and psychological challenges faced by those working in the veterinary profession.

 MENTAL HEALTH & COMMUNITY RESOURCES